WiseLibs/wise-river/README.md

 ## Why this implementation?

 There are many opinionated (often esoteric) object streaming solutions in Node.js.
-Even native streams exhibit some of these problems:
+Even the streams provided by the standard library exhibit some of these problems:
 - They often have complicated, cumbersome APIs
 - They usually require subclassing or other boilerplate to accomplish simple tasks
 - They don't handle errors consistently or reliably